Harnack inequality for non-local Schr\"odinger operators: Introduction

 \begin{remark} We did not consider the Schr\"odinger operator associated to ${\mathcal B}$ as in (\ref{foonla}).
 It is perhaps possible to state a version of Theorem \ref{Harnack} for ${\mathcal B}$, by assuming that $q$ satisfies an abstract condition involving the Green function along with the additional assumptions in \cite{foon1}.
-We wanted a verifiable condition as mentioned in Assumption A so we restricted our attention to ${\mathcal L}.$ \end{remark}
+We wanted a verifiable condition like the one mentioned in Assumption (A) so we restricted our attention to ${\mathcal L}.$ \end{remark}

-Fix $0 < R < \frac{1}{2}$, $x_0 \in \R^d$ and let $B$ denote $B(x_0,R)$ for the rest of the paper.
+Fix $0 < R < \frac{1}{2}$, $x_0 \in \mathbb{R}^d$ and let $B$ denote $B(x_0,R)$ for the rest of the paper.